voicebase/voicebase-docs/docs/how-to-guides/reprocessing.md

 For example, you may use the reprocessing feature to:
 * Enable Knowledge Extraction, if you previously did not have this set
-* Submit a human edited plaintext transcript, and receive a closed-captioning file.
 * Enable PCI Detection / Redaction if you decide you would like to remove PCI from your transcripts and / or audio files.
-* Enable Number formatting, if you previously set this to disabled.
+* Enable Number Formatting, if you previously set this to disabled.
 * Run new machine learning models on existing media files.

 *Please Note:* Custom Vocabulary modifies the speech engine with a custom set of terms for audio processing.
 Since the speech engine is not run during reprocessing, Custom Vocabulary is not updated.